scbirlab/nf-sbrnaseq/README.md

 ## Outputs

 Outputs are saved in the same directory as `sample_sheet`.
-They are organised under three directories:
+They are organised under several directories including:

 - `processed`: FASTQ files and logs resulting from trimming and UMI extraction
 - `counts`: tables and BAM files corresponding to cell $\times$ gene counts